bittorf/measure_time-to-first-byte_TTFB/README.md

 * https://blog.cloudflare.com/a-question-of-timing/
   * when using this method, I get 4.428 seconds instead of 4.003
-* measure with HTTPS
+* measure with HTTPS to fill appconnect?
-* measure large payload
 * measure timestamps with iptables?